The Trews: History

 In April 2021, the Trews released the single "I Wanna Play," a song inspired partly by the COVID-19 pandemic.
 The music video featured an appearance by photographer and musician Bob Lanois and was filmed shortly before his sudden death.
 "I Wanna Play" ended up charting in the top ten at rock radio in Canada, becoming their 19th single to do so.
-In the fall of 2021, the band released its seventh full-length studio album "Wanderer", composed mostly of songs that were written and recorded during the COVID-19 pandemic and subsequent lock downs.
-The album featured production work from Derek Hoffman, Eric Ratz, Rich Robinson (of the Black Crowes) and John-Angus MacDonald.
-The band spent the better part of the following two years getting back out on the road post lock down, and to promote "Wanderer", with tours of Canada and the U.S. which included many headlining dates as well as support slots for the Black Crowes, Stone Temple Pilots and Mumford and Sons.
-In the summer of 2023 the band released a one-off single called "Peace Jam" which was produced by the band and Mark Howard.
+In the fall of 2021, the band released its seventh full-length studio album Wanderer, composed mostly of songs that were written and recorded during the COVID-19 pandemic and subsequent lock downs.
+The album featured production work from Derek Hoffman, Eric Ratz, Rich Robinson (of the Black Crowes), and John-Angus MacDonald.
+The band spent the better part of the following two years getting back out on the road post lock down, and to promote Wanderer, with tours of Canada and the U.S. which included many headlining dates as well as support slots for the Black Crowes, Stone Temple Pilots, and Mumford and Sons.
+In the summer of 2023, the band released a one-off single called "Peace Jam" which was produced by the band and Mark Howard.
 The song was inspired by the recent turmoil of global events.

-In late 2023, the band celebrated the 20th anniversary of its debut album, "House of Ill Fame", with the release of a 20th anniversary deluxe box of the album set that included 20 bonus tracks as well as a vinyl version of "the Live Cut" and a 20-page book.
-In early 2024, the band toured Canada playing "House Of Ill Fame" in its entirety for the first time ever.
+In late 2023, the band celebrated the 20th anniversary of its debut album, House of Ill Fame, with the release of a 20th anniversary deluxe box of the album set that included 20 bonus tracks as well as a vinyl version of "the Live Cut" and a 20-page book.
+In early 2024, the band toured Canada playing House Of Ill Fame in its entirety for the first time ever.

 In the summer of 2024, the three principle members of the band were invited to perform "Highway of Heroes" on Juno Beach in Normandy, France, for the 80th anniversary of the D-day invasions.
 The performance was broadcast live around the world and audience members in attendance included Prince William, Canadian Prime Minister Justin Trudeau, and French Prime Minister Gabriel Attal, among others.

 The band spent much of the summer and fall of 2024 in the studio completing work on their eighth studio album.
-In February 2025 the band released "The Bloody Light" and followed that up one month later with the radio single "The Breakdown", which went to number 1 at Canadian radio, becoming the bands 3rd number one single on that format.
+In February 2025, the band released The Bloody Light and followed that up one month later with the radio single "The Breakdown".
+"The Breakdown" reach number 1 on Canadian Rock Radio in May of 2025, their third single to do so.

-The band announced that their eighth studio album, The Bloody Light, set to release in the fall of 2025, and was co-produced with Brett and Jay Emmons of the Glorious Sons.
+The band's eighth studio album, The Bloody Light, was released in the fall of 2025.
+The album was co-produced with Brett and Jay Emmons of the Glorious Sons.